Contributing

 All the administration tasks can also be ran inside the development container.

 Close the container and return to your local environment by running the command Dev Containers: Reopen Folder Locally via the command palette (⇧⌘P in Mac or Ctrl+Shift+P in Windows).
-The database will be stopped.
+The container running the database will be stopped.